openaps/docs/docs/docs/Troubleshooting/General_linux_troubleshooting.md

 * `cd` means "change directory" - you can `cd <directorynamewithnobrackets>` to change into a directory; and `cd ..` will take you backward one directory and `cd` will take you back to the root directory.
 If you try to `cd` into a file, your computer will tell you that's not going to happen.

 * `ls` means "list", is also your friend - it will tell you what is inside a directory.
 If you don't see what you expect, you likely want to `cd ..` to back up a level until you can orient yourself.
-If you aren't comfortable with what `cd` and `ls` do or how to use them, take a look at some of the Linux Shell / Terminal commands on the [Troubleshooting](../Resources/troubleshooting.md) page and the reference links on the [Technical Resources](../Resources/technical-resources.md) page.
+If you aren't comfortable with what `cd` and `ls` do or how to use them, take a look at some of the reference links on the [Technical Resources](<../Resources/technical-resources>) page.

 * `cat` means "concatenation" - it will show you the contents of a file if you `cat <filename>`.
 Very useful when trying to see what you have in preferences or other oref0 files.